Daniel-KM/Omeka-S-module-AiGenerator/README.md

   "maximum tokens".
 Try with 10 000 or 100 000 tokens to be sure to get a good result with large images, then check the information about the response to adjust the default value.
+- Some generators don't support multiple images, so check the "primary media only" option in that case.

 TODO